Taliesin268/rimes-compendium/content/Allies, NPCs, & Special Creatures/The Party/The Serene.md

 When first observed, their scales were obsidian-black with a glossy shimmer.
 They move with serpentine grace and appear capable of walking, swimming, and limited flight.
 Walking seems to be their slowest form of movement.

-[[Zeke (Ezekiel Corvis)]] made mention of The Serene's devotion to justice, and how she uses an image of weighted scales to express displeasure with the party's actions.
+[[Ezekial Corvis|Zeke]] made mention of The Serene's devotion to justice, and how she uses an image of weighted scales to express displeasure with the party's actions.

 > [!rime] This makes me suppose that The Serene is the lawful force of the party, and [[Kara]] the moral.